 BBQ Dragon – Fan assisted Charcoal Chimney

-The BBQ Dragon is a starter for those in a hurry to grill.
+The BBQ Dragon is a small charcoal starter for those in a hurry to grill.
 When used with the optional fan (purchased separately), this model can have your coals ready for cooking in 3-7 minutes!
-This speedy prep time is why the Dragon is one of the best charcoal chimney starters around!
+This speedy prep time is why the Dragon is one of the best charcoal fire starters around!